Time-Domain Moment Matching for Second-Order Systems [Extended Version]: Introduction

 The paper is organized as follows.
 In Section~\ref{sect_prel}, we present preliminary results regarding time-domain moment matching for linear systems.
-In Section~\ref{sec:mmsecord}, the the moments of a second-order system are characterized with second-order Sylvester equations, and the time-domain moment matching approach for second-order systems is presented.
-The moment matching problems pertaining two-sided moment matching, pole placement, and first-order derivatives are discussed in Section~\ref{sec:twosided}.
-In Section~\ref{sec:Loewner}, the second-order Loewner framework is presented, and finally, concluding remarks are made in Section~\ref{sec:Conclusion}.
+In Section~\ref{sec:mmsecord}, the moments of second-order systems are characterized with second-order Sylvester equations, and the time-domain moment matching approach for second-order systems is presented.
+The moment matching problems pertaining to two-sided moment matching, pole placement, and first-order derivatives are discussed in Section~\ref{sec:twosided}.
+Section~\ref{sec:mimo_extension} discusses the extension toward MIMO second-order systems using tangential interpolation and identifies the main open difficulties.
+Section~\ref{sec:Example} illustrates the proposed approaches using a mass-spring-damper system, and finally, concluding remarks are made in Section~\ref{sec:Conclusion}.
+The technical proofs of the results are found in the Appendix. \paragraph*{Notation} $\mathbb{R}$ and $\mathbb{C}$ denote the sets of real and complex numbers, respectively. $\mathbb{C}^-$ and $\mathbb{C}^0$ are the sets of complex numbers with negative real part and zero real part, respectively. $\emptyset$ is the empty set, and $\mathds{1}_{n \times m}$ represents a matrix with all elements equal to $1$.
+For a matrix $A \in \mathbb{R}^{n \times m}$, $A^\top \in \mathbb{R}^{m \times n}$ denotes the transpose of $A$, respectively. $\sigma(A)$ represents the set of the eigenvalues of $A$, and $\det(A)$ represents the determinant of $A$.
+Moreover, $A^\dagger$ is the left pseudoinverse of $A$.
+For a real symmetric matrix $X$, $X > 0$ ($X< 0$) means that $X$ is positive definite (negative definite).